the-monorepo/nexus/CONTRIBUTING.md

 **Most people use editor XXX but it's not supported very well in this repo** Feel free to raise an issue and submit a PR that improves the editor experience for your editor of choice.

+**The master branch seems to have broken tests/builds/etc - It's stopping me from contributing** Try the `stable` branch.
+It's a less frequently updated snapshot of the `master` branch and so it's more likely to build.
+Also consider submitting an issue so people know `master` (or `stable` for that matter) is broken.